libevent/libevent/README.md

 CMake also provides a GUI that lets you specify the source directory and output (binary) directory that the build should be placed in.

-### OpenSSL support

-To build Libevent with OpenSSL support you will need to have OpenSSL binaries available when building, these can be found here: <http://www.openssl.org/related/binaries.html>

 # 2. USEFUL LINKS:

 For the latest released version of Libevent, see the official website at